 Study in Thailand for a degree or just for a semester abroad!

 This privately owned and independent Web site introduces you to international accredited university degree programs at Thai universities conducted in English.
-International degree programs are offered in Metropolis Bangkok, but also in Chiang Mai, Khon Kaen, Chiang Mai and several other locations in Thailand.
+International degree programs are offered in Metropolis Bangkok, but also in Chiang Mai, Khon Kaen, Hatyai and several other locations in Thailand.
 This Web site is based on contributions from students and lecturers of international programs at Thai universities and their international colleges and graduate schools.
 Our graduates move on to well-known international university (one of my students when to King's College, London, or get interesting job offers in their home country after graduating in Thailand (a German graduate applied for a job in 2016 in Germany.
 He got the choice between Vodafone, Ernst & Young, Deloitte and Accenture.
 He chose Accenture and works there now.
 So, what are you waiting for?

 Go to Study Abroad Guide Thailand

 In this friendly and warm Asian country and culture, you will have a great time.
 All university programs are accredited and globally recognized, from regional universities with a more Thai character to globally competitive programs.
 You are very welcome to study for a full degree, to come for just one exchange semester abroad, or even a short Summer University in Thailand!
+Besides your academic progress, the benefits of studying in Thailand are much bigger: You will live and adjust to the cultures of all Asia in a single country.

 Degree programs in English cover a wide range of academic fields, such as accounting, architecture, arts, biotechnology, business administration (marketing, finance & banking, general management, hotel & tourism, international business, and more majors at business schools and colleges), applied chemistry, economics, education, engineering (as well as nano, aerospace, automotive, manufacturing engineering), information technology, law, mass communications and journalism, medicine, music, nursing science, risk management, science and technology, and many more.
 Just use our Google Special, our search engine customized to show only pages relevant to international programs at Thai universities and colleges!